SPONSORSPARTNERS

 This category is open to two kinds of entries: PR stunts/tactical campaigns and PR as a piece of integrated strategy.
 Both can win and have won.
 If the category attracts enough entries, it is possible that we may split it to reflect both varieties.
 Ambush-style stunts are initially more eye-catching, but winning entries need to show some strategic depth.
 If stunt-based, try to show us how the stunt came about and how you managed to leverage the impact it generated.

-Another category designed to recognise the great work being done with a smaller budget.
+This category is designed to recognise the great work being done with a smaller activation budget.
 Usual criteria apply but we are conscious of the fact that less budget limits what can be done in activation.

 The 20/20 Vision Award is looking for outstanding executions where sublime craft has brought an exceptional creative idea to life.
 The category is open to every area of the sponsorship sector and will focus on areas such as design, craft, artistry, technique, expertise, talent, vision and iconic imagery.
 It runs alongside UKSA’s innovation award, which is concentrated more on the use of future-facing, game-changing or unorthodox technology.